priimak/HaasoscopePro/README.md

 </pre>

 Repository structure:
-- adc board: Design files and documentation for the main hardware board, based on Eagle 9.6.2.
+- adc board: Design files and documentation for the main hardware board, based on Eagle (9.6.2)
-- adc board firmware: Quartus project for the Altera Cyclone IV FPGA firmware
+- adc board firmware: Quartus (23.1 lite) project for the Altera Cyclone IV FPGA firmware
 - case: Front and back PCB panels for the aluminum case
 - software: Python files for the oscilloscope program
 - other directories: Design files and documentation for smaller test boards that were used during development